After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 • Scanty periods can normally occur during the initial 2-3 cycles, especially if mixed feeding is used.

 • During the first cycles after childbirth, on the contrary, some women experience heavy periods.
-This may be normal, but if menstruation does not become normal in the next cycle, you need to consult a gynecologist.
+This may be normal, but if menstruation does not become normal in the next cycle, you should consult a gynecologist.

-• The regularity of menstrual flow is disturbed, that is, the cycle goes astray.
+• The regularity of menstrual flow is disrupted, that is, the cycle is disrupted.

-• Painful periods may occur, even if a woman never complained of pain before pregnancy.
+• Painful periods may occur, even if the woman never complained of pain before pregnancy.
 The reason for this is infection, too much contraction of the uterine wall.
 In most cases, on the contrary, painful periods before pregnancy become normal.
-This is due to the normalization of the location of the uterus in the body cavity.
+This is caused by the normalization of the location of the uterus in the body cavity.

-• Some women develop or its precursors: nausea, swelling, dizziness, emotional changes before menses.
+• Some women develop or its precursors: nausea, swelling, dizziness, emotional changes before menstruation.

 Causes of postpartum menstrual changes

-• secretion of prolactin in the pituitary gland, which helps to secrete breast milk and suppresses ovulation;
+• secretion of prolactin in the pituitary gland, which helps secrete breast milk and suppresses ovulation;

-When a child eats only mother's milk, and “on demand”, and not “by the clock”, and a woman has no menstruation for six months after giving birth, this is the norm.
+When a child feeds only on mother’s milk, and “on demand”, and not “by the clock”, and a woman does not have periods for six months after giving birth, this is the norm.

 After the onset of menstruation, it is advisable to start using contraception.
-Although breastfeeding reduces the chance of conception, it is still possible.
-For example, if menstruation began after childbirth and then disappeared, the most probable cause this is a second pregnancy.
-It should also be remembered that ovulation occurs before the onset of menstrual bleeding.
+Although breastfeeding reduces your chances of conceiving, it is still possible.
+For example, if your period started after childbirth and then disappeared, the most probable cause This is a repeat pregnancy.
+It should also be remembered that ovulation occurs before menstrual bleeding begins.
 Therefore, pregnancy is quite possible even before the first menstruation.
-If a woman is concerned about why there is no menstrual bleeding for a long time, you must first do home test for pregnancy, and then consult a gynecologist.
+If a woman is concerned about why there is no menstrual bleeding for a long time, she must first do home test for pregnancy, and then consult a gynecologist.
 You may need to consult an endocrinologist.

-It is not necessary after the appearance of the menstrual cycle to refuse breastfeeding.
+You should not stop breastfeeding after your menstrual cycle appears.
 Menstruation does not change its quality.
-It happens that a child these days does not eat well, is naughty, refuses to breastfeed.
-This is usually associated with emotional disturbances in a woman, her feelings about the quality of feeding.
+It happens that these days the child does not eat well, is capricious, and refuses to breastfeed.
+This is usually due to emotional disturbances in a woman, her worries about the quality of feeding.

-During menstrual bleeding, the sensitivity of the nipples may increase, feeding becomes painful.
-To reduce such sensations, it is recommended that before giving the baby a breast, massage it, warm it, apply a warm compress to the nipples.
-It is necessary to monitor the cleanliness of the chest and armpit.
+During menstrual bleeding, the sensitivity of the nipples may increase, and feeding becomes painful.
+To reduce such sensations, it is recommended that before giving the baby the breast, massage it, warm it, and apply a warm compress to the nipples.
+It is necessary to keep your breasts clean and axillary area.
 During menstruation, the composition of sweat changes, and the baby smells it differently.
 This may be another reason for feeding difficulties.

-What to do if the menstrual cycle has become irregular:
+What to do if your menstrual cycle becomes irregular:

-1. In the first months of postpartum recovery period don't panic.
+1. In the first months of postpartum recovery period no need to panic.
 In most cases, this is the norm.
-For each woman, the normalization of the cycle occurs individually, usually during the first months of the resumption of menstrual bleeding.
-Irregularity is more common in women who are breastfeeding.
+For each woman, normalization of the cycle occurs individually, usually during the first months of the resumption of menstrual bleeding.
+Irregularity occurs more often in women who breastfeed.

 2. Recovery normal function all organs and systems need about 2 months.
-Balance in the endocrine system comes later, especially if breastfeeding is used.
-Therefore, a woman can feel quite healthy, but at the same time she will experience the absence of menstruation.
+Balance in the endocrine system occurs later, especially if breastfeeding is used.
+Therefore, a woman may feel quite healthy, but at the same time she will experience a lack of menstruation.

 3. Emphasize on irregular cycle follows only after 3 cycles.
-This may be due to inflammatory process, or tumor of the genital organs.
-A delay in the second period is not dangerous, unless it is associated with a second pregnancy.
+This may be due to inflammatory process, or a tumor of the genital organs.
+A delay in your second period is not dangerous unless it is associated with another pregnancy.

-If you have any doubts, it is better to consult a gynecologist, get diagnosed in a timely manner and start treatment.
+If you have any doubts, it is better to consult a gynecologist, get diagnosed in a timely manner and begin treatment.

-Menstruation after a frozen pregnancy is not restored immediately.
-Only in some women regular bleeding appears after a month.
-In most cases, the hormonal imbalance that led to the termination of pregnancy causes the irregularity of the cycle.
+Menstruation does not return immediately after a missed pregnancy.
+Only some women experience regular bleeding within a month.
+In most cases, hormonal imbalance that led to termination of pregnancy causes cycle irregularity.

-After the termination of a missed pregnancy or abortion, the first menstruation occurs within 45 days.
+After termination of a frozen pregnancy or abortion, the first menstruation occurs within 45 days.
 If this does not happen, the woman should seek help from a gynecologist.

-To exclude such causes of amenorrhea as the remaining part of the fetal egg in the uterus or inflammation, 10 days after the cessation of the frozen or normal pregnancy need to undergo an ultrasound.
+To exclude causes of amenorrhea, such as the remaining part of the fertilized egg in the uterus or inflammation, 10 days after the cessation of frozen or normal pregnancy you need to undergo an ultrasound.

-The first menstrual flow after begins in the period from 25 to 40 days after its completion.
-If they started earlier, it's probably uterine bleeding which requires medical attention.
-A delay of more than 40 days also requires a consultation with a gynecologist.
-If the disease caused severe stress in a woman, the lengthening of the recovery period up to 2 months is considered the norm.
+The first menstrual flow after begins from 25 to 40 days after its completion.
+If they started earlier, it's probably uterine bleeding which requires seeing a doctor.
+A delay of more than 40 days also requires consultation with a gynecologist.
+If the disease caused severe stress In women, the norm is to lengthen the recovery time to 2 months.

-Menstruation after surgery is restored in the same way as after normal delivery.
+Menstruation after surgery is restored in the same way as after normal birth.
 During lactation, periods do not come for six months.
 With artificial feeding, there is no period for 3 months or even less.
-Both in physiological and in childbirth by caesarean section in a small proportion of women, the cycle is not restored within a year.
-If no other pathology is found, this is considered normal.
+Both during physiological and during childbirth by caesarean section In a small proportion of women, the cycle does not recover within a year.
+If no other pathology is detected, this is considered normal.

-In the first few months after a frozen, intrauterine pregnancy or caesarean section, the cycle may be irregular.
+In the first few months after a frozen pregnancy, intrauterine pregnancy, or cesarean section, your cycle may be irregular.
 Subsequently, its duration may change compared to the previous one.
-But normally it is not less than 21 days and not more than 35 days.
+But normally it is no less than 21 days and no more than 35 days.
 Menstruation lasts from 3 to 7 days.

 Pathology of menstruation

-Sometimes bleeding that began in a woman after childbirth is pathological character.
-In this case, you should not wait for several cycles so that they normalize, but immediately consult a doctor.
+Sometimes bleeding that begins in a woman after childbirth is pathological character.
+In this case, you should not wait several cycles for them to normalize, but immediately consult a doctor.

-• Sudden termination postpartum discharge- a sign of a bend in the uterus or, accumulation of lochia in uterine cavity- lochiometers.
+• Sudden termination postpartum discharge- a sign of bending of the uterus or accumulation of lochia in uterine cavity- lochiometers.

-• Scanty periods for 3 or more cycles.
-Perhaps they are a symptom of hormonal disorders, Sheehan's syndrome or endometritis.
+• Scanty periods for 3 cycles or more.
+Perhaps they are a symptom of hormonal disorders, Sheehan syndrome or endometritis.

-• Irregularity of menstruation six months after its restoration, a break between spotting more than 3 months.
-Most often associated with ovarian pathology.
+• Irregularity of menstruation six months after its restoration, a break between bloody discharge more than 3 months.
+Most often accompanied by ovarian pathology.

 • Too much heavy bleeding for 2 or more cycles, especially after surgical method delivery or termination of pregnancy.
 They are often caused by the tissues of the membranes remaining on the walls of the uterus.

-• The duration of menstruation is more than a week, which is accompanied by weakness, dizziness.
+• The duration of menstruation is more than a week, which is accompanied by weakness and dizziness.

-• Abdominal pain, fever, bad smell, discoloration vaginal discharge- a sign of a tumor or infection.
+• Abdominal pain, fever, unpleasant odor, color change vaginal discharge– a sign of a tumor or infection.

-• Smearing spots before and after menstruation - likely symptom endometriosis or inflammatory disease.
+• Spotting before and after menstruation – probable symptom endometriosis or inflammatory disease.

-• Bleeding twice a month that persists for more than 3 cycles.
+• Bleeding twice a month, persisting for more than 3 cycles.

-In all of these cases, you need the help of a gynecologist.
+In all of the above cases, the help of a gynecologist is needed.

-Sometimes, despite the apparent health of a woman, menstruation in the right time she does not come.
-This may be a symptom of a complication of childbirth - Sheehan's syndrome.
-It occurs when heavy bleeding during childbirth, during which there is a sharp decrease arterial pressure.
-As a result, the cells of the pituitary gland, the main organ that regulates the function of the reproductive system, die.
+Sometimes, despite a woman’s apparent health, menstruation required deadline she doesn't get any.
+This may be a symptom of a childbirth complication - Sheehan syndrome.
+It occurs when heavy bleeding during childbirth, during which it sharply decreases arterial pressure.
+As a result, the cells of the pituitary gland, the main organ regulating the function of the reproductive system, die.

 The first sign of this disease is the absence of postpartum lactation.
 Normally, in the absence of milk, menstruation appears after 1.5-2 months.
-However, with Sheehan's syndrome, there is a deficiency gonadotropic hormones.
-The maturation of the egg in the ovary is disturbed, there is no ovulation, there are no menstrual bleeding.
-Therefore, if a woman who has given birth does not have milk, and then the cycle is not restored, she needs to urgently consult a doctor.
-The consequences of Sheehan's syndrome are adrenal insufficiency, which is accompanied by frequent infectious diseases and a general decrease in the body's resistance to various stresses.
+However, in Sheehan syndrome there is a deficiency gonadotropic hormones.
+The maturation of the egg in the ovary is disrupted, there is no ovulation, there are no menstrual bleeding.
+Therefore, if a woman who has given birth does not have milk, and then her cycle does not recover, she urgently needs to consult a doctor.
+The consequences of Sheehan syndrome are adrenal insufficiency, which is accompanied by frequent infectious diseases and a general decrease in the body's resistance to various stresses.

-There is also the opposite problem -.
-This condition is caused by an increase in the production of prolactin in the pituitary gland after the end of lactation.
-This hormone inhibits the development of the egg, causes anovulation, disrupts the normal thickening of the endometrium in the first phase of the cycle.
-Its excess leads to the absence of menstruation against the background of the ongoing synthesis of milk.
+There is also the opposite problem - .
+This condition is caused by increased production of prolactin in the pituitary gland after the end of lactation.
+This hormone inhibits the development of the egg, causes anovulation, and disrupts the normal thickening of the endometrium in the first phase of the cycle.
+Its excess leads to the absence of menstruation against the background of ongoing milk synthesis.

-The main causes of hyperprolactinemia are pituitary adenoma, gynecological diseases, polycystic ovaries.
+The main causes of hyperprolactinemia are pituitary adenoma, gynecological diseases, polycystic ovary syndrome.

-When a woman is healthy, her cycle is restored normally.
+When a woman is healthy, her cycle returns normally.
 To avoid possible failures, you need to follow some simple recommendations:

-1. To give the body the opportunity to quickly restore the synthesis of hormones, you need to fully eat.
-Lots of fruits, vegetables, whole grains and water, combined with regular exerciseeffective method recovery hormonal balance.
-The menu should include dairy products, cottage cheese, meat.
-After consulting with your doctor, you can take a multivitamin for nursing mothers.
+1. To give the body the opportunity to quickly restore the synthesis of hormones, you need to eat well.
+Lots of fruits, vegetables, whole grains and water, combined with regular physical exerciseeffective method recovery hormonal balance.
+The menu should include dairy products, cottage cheese, and meat.
+After consulting with your doctor, you can take multivitamins for nursing mothers.

 2. Not to accept .
-They can change the hormonal background, and cause unpredictable cycle changes.
+They can change hormonal levels and cause unpredictable changes in the cycle.
 If a woman is sexually active, it is better for her to use condoms or other non-hormonal methods contraception.

-3. Organize your schedule as efficiently as possible.
-If the baby does not sleep well at night, you should try to get enough sleep during the day.
-Do not refuse any help from loved ones.
-Good physical state women will help her recover faster.
+3. Organize your routine as efficiently as possible.
+If your baby doesn't sleep well at night, you should try to get enough sleep during the day.
+You should not refuse any help from your loved ones. good physical state women will help her recover faster.

-4. In the presence of chronic diseases (diabetes, pathologies thyroid gland, anemia and others) it is necessary to visit the appropriate specialist and adjust the treatment.
+4. In the presence of chronic diseases (diabetes, pathology thyroid gland, anemia and others) it is necessary to visit an appropriate specialist and adjust the treatment.

-After the birth of a child, a woman needs not only care, but also an attentive attitude to the recovery processes in the body.
-And if the first can be given at the mercy of close and dear people, then the care of their health remains with the young mother.
-One of the most important symptoms Recovery of the body is the beginning of menstruation.
-However, the first menstruation after childbirth for a number of indicators, including timing, can differ significantly from those before pregnancy.
+After the birth of a child, a woman needs not only care, but also careful attention to the restoration processes in the body.
+And if the first can be left to loved ones and relatives, then taking care of your health remains with the young mother.
+One of the most important symptoms restoration of the body is the beginning of menstruation.
+However, the first menstruation after childbirth in a number of indicators, including timing, may differ significantly from those before pregnancy.
 Therefore, this serious issue requires detailed consideration.

 Lochia and menstruation: what is what

-Many women call spotting with clots after childbirth called menstruation.
-However, they have a different nature, the name and menstruation are not.
+Many women call bloody discharge with clots after childbirth menstruation.
+However, they have a different nature, name and are not menstruation.

-Start recovery process after childbirth marked by lochia
+Start recovery process after childbirth is marked by lochia

 Lochia after childbirth

-To understand the difference between postpartum discharge and menstruation, it is necessary to understand the physiological process of recovery of the uterus after the birth of a child.
-Regardless of how the delivery took place - natural or operative (caesarean section), the uterus is a bleeding wound.
-This is due to the fact that the placenta is torn off from the reproductive organ, thereby there is a rupture of many vessels that connected it with the uterus.
-In addition, due to the action of the hormone oxytocin, which provokes uterine contractions, part of the fibers is separated from the body of the uterus itself, which leads to the restoration of its pre-pregnancy state.
+To understand the difference between postpartum discharge and menstruation, it is necessary to understand the physiological process of restoration of the uterus after the birth of a child.
+Regardless of the method of delivery - natural or surgical (caesarean section), the uterus is a bleeding wound.
+This is due to the fact that the placenta is torn away from the reproductive organ, thereby rupturing many vessels that connected it to the uterus.
+In addition, from the body of the uterus itself, due to the action of the hormone oxytocin, which provokes uterine contractions, part of the fibers is separated, which leads to the restoration of its pre-pregnancy state.
 All this leads to the fact that the young mother observes bloody discharge with clots, gradually decreasing in volume - lochia.
-The average time for their completion, that is, the healing of the uterus, is up to 40 days after childbirth.
+The average time for their completion, that is, healing of the uterus, is up to 40 days after birth.

-It is interesting.
+This is interesting.
 The first week of lochia helps the uterus “lose weight” from a kilogram to 300 grams.
-For 1.5–2 months, the genital organ returns to an average weight norm of 70 grams.
+In 1.5–2 months, the reproductive organ returns to an average weight of 70 grams.

-The intensity of lochia must be monitored very carefully, as this important indicator normal recovery organism
+The intensity of lochia must be monitored very carefully, as this important indicator normal recovery body

 Period